Nokia axes dividend to save cash for Lumia push

 Nokia said it had paid a dividend every year since 1989, but didn't have records for earlier periods in its history, which goes back over 100 years.

-The company ended the year with net cash of 4.4 billion euros, down 22 percent on a year earlier, but up on the previous quarter and above the market estimate of 3.4 billion, mostly due to a turnaround at Nokia Siemens Networks, its telecom equipment venture with Siemens.
+The company ended the year with net cash of 4.4 billion euros, down 22 percent on a year earlier, but up on the previous quarter and above the market estimate of 3.4 billion, mostly due to a turnaround at Nokia Siemens Networks NOKI.UL, its telecom equipment venture with Siemens (SIEGn.DE).

 It has also been making better use of its rich portfolio of technology patents, earning royalty payments from other technology companies.
 It also received $250 million from Microsoft in the quarter in return for using Windows Phone.